Mediterranean Fish Recipe en Papillote

 Recipe Ingredients:

-Here’s everything you’ll need to make this Mediterranean fish en papillote recipe, along with how to prep.
+Here’s everything you’ll need to make this Mediterranean fish en papillote recipe.
 See the recipe card below for the exact quantities.

 Ingredients for Mediterranean Fish en Papillote in glass bowls.